desjarlais/ScintillaDiff/README.md

 # ScintillaDiff
 A class library for comparing two text files with the ScintillaNET control.

+### Features
+* Customizable indicator images
+* Customizable indicator colors
+* A List and a side-by-side views
+* Access to the underlying Scintilla controls for styling, etc...

 ## Used libraries
 * [DiffPlex](https://github.com/mmanela/diffplex)
 * [ScintillaNET](https://github.com/jacobslusser/ScintillaNET)